What do I need to think about before I start the financial planning journey to make it work for me?

 What about how you work will make me believe that this is not just words and that you will actually deliver this?

 That is a hard question to answer!
-I can refer you to some “real” clients and you can talk to them about how it has worked for them, and whether I keep my word.
-But I will tell you that you don’t take on any advice that I give you until you have the confidence that it will work for you.
+We can refer you to some “real” clients and you can talk to them about how it has worked for them, and whether we keep our word.
+But we will tell you that you don’t take on any advice that we give you until you have the confidence that it will work for you.